Search This Blog

 Even though Hulk's a fictional character, the issues he raises are very real.
 No they're not, no one smashes buildings down because they're put out.
 Well. . . maybe Adele.
 Why would we need to deal with a rage rescuer?
 A savage saviour?
 A primordial protector of people, it makes little sense.
 He's reduced to a muscular vandal with bad hair.
 How do we balance the need to protect society with the rights of a human being, cursed to be a walking maelstrom of power?

 We might recognise that this quagmire is neither very good nor bad.
-I find it quite shite because its like edging, nothings going to come of it.
 We are led to pity Bruce Banner who lives as the tormented bearer of the guilt of smashing property and screaming at people.
-He's challenged with a Jekyll and Hyde type dilemma, but fuck me: it's time to do this properly!
+He's a carbon copy of Jekyll and Hyde, bugger me: it's time to do this properly!

 Bruce Banner's emotional struggles were a constant theme in that show in the eighties.
 At the end of each episode the poor bastard walked away, sad and alone, while the most upsetting piano outro music left viewers miserable.